 The Node 2 does a decent job, helped in no small part by its easy-going tonal balance.
 You can listen to a range of sources and genres for hours, yet still enjoy the relatively spritely performance.
 But it doesn’t come within striking distance of the rPlay, which ultimately provides a much more nuanced listening experience.

 For anyone already invested in Bluesound’s multi-room system, the Node 2 is certainly a good – and convenient – addition.
 The control app is better than that of its competition, and having Bluetooth connectivity gives it a further connectivity advantage over Arcam’s rPlay.

-But that price difference is too big for those benefits to make up for.
-It’s rare a product drops from a five star rating – which the Node 2 was in 2015 – to a three, but considering you can pay £170 less than the cost of Bluesound’s streamer for a product that ultimately provides preferable sound quality, it’s the only rating that seems reasonable.
+But that price difference can't be ignored.
+It’s rare a product drops from a five star rating – which the Node 2 was in 2015 – to a three, but considering you can pay £100 less than the cost of Bluesound’s streamer for a product that ultimately provides preferable sound quality, it’s the only rating that seems appropriate.

 The rPlay received a What Hi-Fi?
-Award last year in recgonition of its talents and, going into 2018, it remains the one to beat.
+Award last year in recognition of its talents and, going into 2018, it remains the one to beat.

 Bluesound Node 2 (£500)

 FOR: Well-judged, detailed balance to its sound; good connectivity; decent control app

 VERDICT: Still plenty of positives, but the BlueSound has rather priced itself out of contention

 FOR: Insightful, solid, articulate and convincing sound; compact design; more affordable than ever

 VERDICT: An easy-to-use way to introduce myriad streaming options to your hi-fi system